imi-bigpicture/opentile/README.md

 ## Important note

 Please note that this is an early release and the API is not frozen yet.
-Function names and functionality is prone to change.
+Function names and functionality are prone to change.

 ## Requirements

-*opentile* requires python >=3.8 and uses numpy, Pillow, TiffFile, and PyTurboJPEG (with lib-turbojpeg >= 2.1 ), imagecodecs, defusedxml, and ome-types.
+*opentile* requires python >=3.9 and uses numpy, Pillow, TiffFile, and PyTurboJPEG (with lib-turbojpeg >= 2.1 ), imagecodecs, defusedxml, and ome-types.

 ## Limitations